OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs

 \subpar{0.5}{Kernel binary:}kernel binary cross-compiled by the tenant is loaded into sNIC memory by the control plane and is later executed on the flow packets.
 The kernel binary can compute and schedule DMA and egress requests according to the tenant requirements.

-\subpar{0.5}{A virtualized sNIC device:}A virtualized device is allocated for the tenant by OSMOSIS, e.g., SR-IOV VF.
-OSMOSIS associates an IP address with the virtualized device and uses it later for matching.
-The virtualized device is connected internally with a single FMQ.
+\subpar{0.5}{A virtualized sNIC device:}A virtualized device is allocated for the tenant, e.g., SR-IOV Virtual Function (VF).
+OSMOSIS associates an IP address with the VF and uses it later for matching, i.e., the VF is 1:1 associated with a single FMQ.
 Similarly, FMQ-based management can be exposed through any other sNIC virtualization interface, e.g., ~\cite{kumar2019picnic}, ~\cite{justitia}.

 \subpar{0.5}{A matching rule:}The matching rule matches packets from the sNIC inbound stream to the ECTX and manages their processing within the same FMQ.
 A matching rule allows the tenants to open multiple ports on the same virtualized device.
 The matching engine can match packets based on their UDP/TCP header contents.
 For example, it can match the IP address and the destination port of the application.